prpsake/prp-node/README.md

 _This Repo is still a wip._

 Macos(/Linux) excecutable based on NodeJS for use in a private productivity app, but can be used standalone.
 Currently it offers only one functionality, which is the creation of PDFs from websites.
 It makes use of [playwright](https://www.npmjs.com/package/playwright) for this purpose.
-If that's what you're looking for, better use playwright or [puppeteer](https://www.npmjs.com/package/puppeteer) directly.
+If that's the only thing what you're looking for, better use playwright or [puppeteer](https://www.npmjs.com/package/puppeteer) directly.

 ## Install and build
 ```